-Journalism has always been a long-time passion of mine since I was editor of my high school’s newspaper and an intern at the local newspaper in Southport, NC—The State Port Pilot.
+Journalism has always been a long-time passion of mine since I was editor of my high school’s newspaper and an intern at the local newspaper —The State Port Pilot.
 I pursued my dream in college at the University of North Carolina at Chapel Hill by graduating with two bachelor’s degrees in media and journalism and history.
 After the digital ‘revolution’ that occurred in the 2000’s, I dived deeper into digital and technical journalism, such as videos, web development and design, and search engine optimization.

 My first, temporary gig right after college involved being a student services contractor at the US Environmental Protection Agency’s Office of Research and Development’s Air, Climate, and Energy Research program.
 This position involved writing blog posts, newsletters, fact sheets, and online content, but I also became very knowledgeable in HTML, CSS, analytics, content management systems, producing videos and photography.
 I traveled to Cincinnati and Oklahoma for multimedia projects as well as to Philadelphia to represent EPA Research at the 2013 American Thoracic Society conference.
-After two-and-a-half years and nearing the end of my contract, I landed a position at Sigma Xi, The Scientific Research Honor Society in Durham, NC.
+After two-and-a-half years and nearing the end of my contract, I landed a position at Sigma Xi, The Scientific Research Honor Society.

 I was the Web Managing Editor of the Society’s bi-monthly magazine, American Scientist, which included long-form, technical and scientific articles and news.
 This was a non-profit, member-based society, so it was fascinating to go from a governmental agency to a non-profit; however, there was a similarity between the two—the need for journalistic products that followed technological trends and user interests.
 Because of my increased knowledge in multimedia and web development and design, I brought a bounty of multimedia skills to the Society including videography, animation, podcasts, and more.
 I traveled to Glensdale, AZ, for the Society’s annual conference and conducted interviews, filming, and photographs.